giuliodondi/kOS-Shuttle-OPS3/README.md

 <img src="https://github.com/giuliodondi/kOS-Shuttle-OPS3/blob/master/Ships/Script/Shuttle_OPS3/images/drag_vel.png" width="800">

 In this plot, the Shuttle will move from left to right along the drag profile curves, and hopefully stay within the corridor boundaries:
-- The top curve is the _high drag_ or _hard_ limit.
+- The top curve is the _high drag_ boundary.
 This is the envelope of all constraints the Shuttle is subject to (thermal, load factor, dynamic pressure).
-If the boundary is crossed, it doesn't mean instant death, but rather there is no guarantee that nothing catastrophic will happen
+If the boundary is crossed, you're in danger of overheating or over-G-ing the Orbiter, but you will see overheating even before approaching this hard limit
-- The bottom curve is the _low drag_ or _soft_ limit.
-The Shuttle only crosses this when it's in a low energy condition, nothing catastrophic will happen but the Shuttle might not make TAEM Interface with the proper energy
+- The bottom curve is the _low drag_ boundary.
+It's actually the lower **equilibrium glide** boundary, the lowest drag at which you can generate at least enough vertical lift to control your descent.
+It's the lowest drag that you can achieve and keep stable control of

 The central curves instead show the _drag profile_.
 This is a piecewise curve made of several segments, each of which is tied to the **Phase** of the Entry guidance algorithm.
 The algorithm will adjust the current segment of the drag profile to try to bring the Shuttle back on profile , which is why you see three profile lines all converging to the same profile curve at the end.